 - If you have never been issued a United States Social Security Number (SSN), submit a Request for Exemption from Social Security Number Requirement.

-If you wish to apply for a Temporary APN Permit, see Temporary APN Permit.
+If you wish to apply for a Temporary APRN Permit, see Temporary APRN Permit.

 Requirements for Prescriptive Authority

 - If you wish to apply for prescriptive authority for non-controlled substances, see Prescriptive Authority.